Azure/AI-PredictiveMaintenance/README.md

 ![Deploy_3](https://github.com/Azure/AI-PredictiveMaintenance/blob/master/docs/img/Deploy_3.png)

-**Step 3:** Click on the link to the dashboard, and click Accept to the access request.
+**Step 3:** Click on the link to the dashboard, and click *Accept* to approve the access request.
 This will provide you with the web console/dashboard.
-Click on **Analytics** in the left pane, which will bring up the UX to create the compute resources required to train the model.

 ![Deploy_4](https://github.com/Azure/AI-PredictiveMaintenance/blob/master/docs/img/deploy_4.png)

-**Step 4:** Choose a SKU for the VM's (Standard_d2_v2), provide a username and password for the cluster, and start the training cluster creation.
+**Step 4:** Click on **Analytics** in the left pane, which will bring up the UX to create the compute resources required to train the model.
+Choose a SKU for the VMs (Standard_d2_v2), provide a username and password for the cluster, and start the training cluster creation.

 ![Deploy_5](https://github.com/Azure/AI-PredictiveMaintenance/blob/master/docs/img/deploy_5.png)